DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 ## Reference Mix

-Finally we need to set up a reference mix to check this against other popular songs.
+Finally, we need to set up a reference mix to check this against other popular songs.
 We can add a song, then take it out of the master parent send, so that it's not getting our master fx added to it.
 Then we send it directly to our speakers, outputs 1-2.